ConorMurphy21/codeBeautifier/README.md

 # codeBeautifier

 ## Disclaimer
 This readme was written prematurely.
-The Project is about 75% done, not including testing
+The Project is about 90% done.
+Currently the project works, but it allows redefinition of all keyWords (smartly).
+But apparently my compiler doesn't allow the redefinition of and, and not, but does allow the redefinition of others.
+So I need to do some research and fix that.

 <!-- what the project does, why to use it, examples, how to use it (installation), command line syntax-->
 ## :sparkles: What is codeBeautifier?